mramshaw/pubsub/README.md

 3) (integer) 1
 ```

+[In Redis, a return code of 1 usually indicates success while 0 usually indicates failure.]

 #### Publish a message

 In a third console, use the `redis-cli` command to publish a message to the news topic, as follows: